 Greyhounds are known for being incredibly intelligent, so they’re straightforward to train.
 But just like any other dog, they do require some patience, especially if you’ve adopted a retired racer.

-For this reason, crate training is effortless compared to other dog breeds, so it’s not a chore to them to have to sleep in one.
+For this reason, crate training is effortless compared to other dog breeds, so it’s not a chore for them to have to sleep in one.

 Muzzle training is an excellent habit to have as it means that your greyhound won’t try to nip other dogs while playing and will keep a mental restraint on their chase instinct.